cidneyhamilton/cidneyhamilton.com/about.md

 ## About Me

-My name is Cidney.
-I'm a web and game developer.
-Projects I've worked on include [Archive of Our Own](http://archiveofourown.org), [Hero-U: Rogue to Redemption](http://hero-u.com), [Summer Daze](http://summerdazegame.com), and the [Steampunk World's Fair](http://steampunkworldsfair.com).
+{% include hcard.html %}

 ## Privacy Policy

-I don't track or store any data about visitors.
+I don't track or store data about visitors.
+There are no analytics or cookies on this website.

-## Copyright
+## License

-Text on this site is available under a [Creative Commons Attribution Sharealike 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/).
+All content on this site is available under a <a href="https://creativecommons.org/licenses/by-sa/4.0/" target="_blank">Creative Commons Attribution Sharealike 4.0 License</a>.

+Last updated **October 29, 2019**.